When you are working as a registered social worker, you are required to:

-Registered social workers are legally required to inform the SWRB of any changes to their residential, mailing or workplace addresses as soon as possible.
-It is a legal requirement that the SWRB is informed within one month of these occurring.
+We ask registered social workers to inform us of any changes to their residential, mailing or workplace addresses as soon as possible.
+It is a legal requirement that the SWRB is informed within one month of the change occurring.

 You can update your details any time by logging into MySWRB.

-As a registered social worker, you are legally required to inform the SWRB if you change your name or you are practising under a different name than we have you registered under.
+As a registered social worker, you must inform us if you change your name or if you are practising under a different name than we have you registered under.
 This notification needs to be done within a month of the change and is a legal requirement.

-You need to provide a copy of the document confirming the change, eg marriage certificate or name change certificate from the Department of Internal Affairs.
+You need to provide a copy of the document confirming the change, for example your marriage certificate or name change certificate from the Department of Internal Affairs.